JosephTLyons/andromeda/README.md

 ## How it Works
-1. Check to make sure that it is possible to create the amount of unique licenses requested based on the the license number length and character set.
+1. Check to make sure that it is possible to create the amount of unique licenses requested based on the the license length and character set.
 For example, if the user requests `1,000,000` unique licenses, but only asks for licenses of length `4` and wants only numbers as characters, it will not be possible, as `10^4 < 1,000,000`.
 We must have more possible combinations than the number of licenses requested in order to ensure all licenses will be unique.
 2. Make a `characterList` that is comprised of all the symbols the user wishes